Sayomphon/Stock-Analysis-using-FinBERTandBART/Model Fine-tuning.md

     # Instantiate your MetricsCalculator
     metrics_calculator = MetricsCalculator()
 ```
+  - metrics_calculator = MetricsCalculator(): Initializes an instance of a custom metrics calculator to compute performance metrics.
 ### Trainer Initialization:
 A Trainer object is created with the following parameters
 ```python